We provide professional support in Liver Cancer Surgery

 exists, sufficient amount of liver tissue will remain after the surgery and

 location of tumor allows a surgical procedure.
+Again, removal of one lobe of

 the liver is a surgical option.